CartoDB/documentation/app/content/react/guides/code-generator.md

 ## Code Generator

-CARTO for React includes a code generator based on [Hygen](https://www.hygen.io/) to speed up the creation of the most common elements found in apps: views, sources and layers.
+CARTO for React includes a code generator based on [Hygen](https://www.hygen.io/) to speed up the creation of the most common elements found in apps: views, sources, and layers.

 ### Views